Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Details of Configuration Mechanisms (RQ3)

 \subsection{Configuration Mechanism: \textsc{Subagents}}

-\textsc{Subagents} are specialized AI agents that agentic AI coding tools or other agents can delegate tasks to.
-Technically, \textsc{Subagents} are a Markdown file with the same YAML frontmatter structure as \textsc{Skills}.
-However, \textsc{Subagents} differ in that they operate within their own context window and return the results to the parent agent whereas \textsc{Skills} execute instructions within the calling agent's context~\cite{claudeSubagents, cursorSubagents}.
+\textsc{Subagents} are specialized AI agents to which agentic AI coding tools or other agents can delegate tasks.
+They share the same YAML frontmatter structure as \textsc{Skills} but operate within their own context window and return results to the parent agent, whereas \textsc{Skills} execute within the calling agent's context~\cite{claudeSubagents, cursorSubagents}.

-We found 452 \textsc{Subagents} across 131 repositories.
-On average, these repositories use 3.45 \textsc{Subagents} ($min = 1.0 $; $max = 18.0 $; $median = 2$).
-However, Figure~\ref{fig:files-per-repo} indicates that these repositories commonly use fewer than three \textsc{Subagents}.
-One feature of Claude Code's \textsc{Subagents} is that they can have their own ``memory'', i.e., a persistent directory that survives across interactions with the agent~\cite{claudeSubagents}.
-This directory can be used to build up knowledge over time, e.g., to store debugging insights.
-However, we could not find any repositories storing such memory files.
+We found 450 \textsc{Subagents} across 131 repositories.
+On average, these repositories use 3.44 \textsc{Subagents} ($min = 1.0$; $max = 17.0$; $median = 2$).
+As with \textsc{Skills}, the distribution is right-skewed: most repositories define only one or two \textsc{Subagents}, while a few define eight or more (Figure~\ref{fig:files-per-repo}).
+Claude Code's \textsc{Subagents} can have their own \emph{memory}, i.e., a persistent directory that survives across interactions and can build up knowledge over time, e.g., to store debugging insights~\cite{claudeSubagents}.
+However, we did not find repositories that store such memory files.